BetterDorf/BetterDorf.github.io/_posts/SubCaleo_Minimap_Tool_Blogpost.md

 This means that, to create an image, we need to instantiate the actor in the level then use its render method after which we can delete it.

-In Unreal, this means creating a c++ class (Fig. 5) inheriting from actor that hold a CaptureComponent2D (used for rendering).
+In Unreal, this means creating a c++ class (_Fig.
+5_) inheriting from actor that hold a CaptureComponent2D (used for rendering).

 ![](/images/Blog5.png)<br/>
+_Figure 5 the ScreenshotCam class.

-Where, in the constructor (Fig. 6), we need to find the renderTarget and parameter the CaptureComponent for compatibility with the PNG format.
+Where, in the constructor (_Fig.
+6_), we need to find the renderTarget and parameter the CaptureComponent for compatibility with the PNG format.

 ![](/images/Blog6.png)<br/>
+_Figure 6 Constructor of the ScreenshotCam class.

-Rendering to a PNG is then simply achieved by rendering the CaptureComponent2D's view to the renderTarget and then calling the Kismet Rendering Library's conversion on that as shown in Fig. 7.
+Rendering to a PNG is then simply achieved by rendering the CaptureComponent2D's view to the renderTarget and then calling the Kismet Rendering Library's conversion on that as shown in _Fig.
+7_.

 ![](/images/Blog7.png)<br/>
+_Figure 7 Render to PNG method.

 The user can then go ahead and destroy the actor as it has served its purpose.
 To simplify the workflow, I have created a static method that